TogetherlyHub/audiosocket/examples/testclient/readme.md

 ### Server

-To run the server, use the `go run` command:
+To run the server, use the `go run server.go` command:

 By default, the server listens on port 9092.
 You can change this by modifying the `listenAddr` constant in `server.go`.

 ### Client

-To run the client, use the `go run` command:
+To run the client, use the `go run server.go` command:

 By default, the client connects to the server at `localhost:9092` and sends the audio data from the file `test.slin`.
 You can change these by modifying the `serverAddr` and `fileName` constants in `client.go`.